brian l frost

 back view

 Hello!
-I'm Brian Lance Frost, a postdoctoral scientist at the Rockefeller University's Laboratory of Sensory Neuroscience (principal investigator A. James Hudspeth).
-I study the mechanisms that underly the sense of hearing from theoretical and experimental perspectives.
-I am also an adjunct professor of mathematics at the Cooper Union and New York University.
+I'm Brian Lance Frost, a postdoctoral scientist in the Gadagkar Lab at Columbia University's Zuckerman institute.
+Currently, I am working on discovering correlations between neural firing patterns in the striatum of the zebra finch and the acoustic features of song.
+Previously, I studied the mechanisms that underly the sense of hearing from theoretical and experimental perspectives.
+I am also an adjunct professor of mathematics and electrical engineering at the Cooper Union, and have taught courses in the mathematics and physics departments at New York University and Columbia University, respectively.
 This site hosts posts about my current research, publications and will eventually include my personal projects.

 Email: b.frost@columbia.edu